 Below you’ll find a breakdown of the baggage policies for all of Peru’s domestic airlines, including restricted and prohibited items; musical instruments; sporting equipment; and pets (see final sections).
 If you have any specific questions, feel free to ask in the comments section below.

 LATAM Baggage Allowance (LAN Peru)

 Hand luggage: Standard LATAM flights allow one suitcase and a personal item, free of charge, as long as it’s light enough for you to place in the overhead compartment without needing help (which is kind of mean, really).
 You’re allowed a maximum of 8 kg in economy and 16 kg in premium economy or premium business.
 Maximum dimensions for the bag or suitcase are 55 cm x 35 cm x 25 cm.
-The personal item, such as a purse or laptop, can be placed under the seat in front of you.
+The personal item, such as a purse or laptop (read more about bringing a laptop to Peru), can be placed under the seat in front of you.
 Maximum dimensions for the personal item are 45 cm x 35 cm x 20 cm.

 Checked baggage: The LATAM checked baggage allowance in Peru is 23 kg, with a maximum linear dimension of 158 cm.

 Excess baggage: LATAM is apparently working to standardize its excess baggage policy, which would be a welcome development as the current policies for varying routes and destinations are a bit of a mess.
 For domestic flights in Peru, an extra bag between 23 kg and 32 kg costs US$25; between 32 kg and 45 kg it’s $50.
 The cost of an extra bag under 23 kg is not listed, but I assume it would be around $15.